-Properly organizing and maintaining records and information, in both paper and electronic formats, is imperative to successfully managing information created by the college.
+Properly organizing and maintaining records and information, in both paper and electronic formats, is imperative to successfully managing information created by the College.
 The ability to identify, organize, maintain, and access needed information and properly dispose of the rest benefits institutions in many ways including: cost savings, efficiency, regulatory compliance, and reduced risk of litigation.

-During the past year the first Connecticut College Archives & Records Management Program Manual has been written.
+Several drafts of a Records Management Program Manual for Connecticut College have been written.
 Pending further revision by senior administrators and examination by legal counsel, this manual will provide the official guidelines for records management at the college.
 These guidelines and retention schedules must be in compliance with current laws in the state of Connecticut as well as with federal guidelines for certain types of records so that the college will be able to stand behind these practices if challenged in court.
 Once the Records Management Program has been officially adopted by the college it is imperative that the guidelines be followed by all departments.
+It may also be desirable that responsibility for the ongoing management and enforcement of these guidelines reside with another college entity with more legal knowledge and greater enforcement ability than the College Archives.